Centinel AnalyticaCentinel Analytica

 Middleware

 With app.UseCentinel(), every matching request is validated automatically.
-Customize which routes are included with ProtectedPaths and which are skipped with ExcludedPaths in your configuration.
+Use ProtectedPaths and ExcludedPaths in your configuration to control which routes get checked.

-Manual validation gives you the opportunity to apply Centinel logic only where you need it (e.g., sensitive APIs) without middleware-wide protection.
+Manual validation lets you apply Centinel only where you need it (e.g. sensitive APIs) without middleware-wide protection.

-Override the validator URL or request timeout when pointing to a self-hosted validator instance:
+Override the validator URL or request timeout if you're using a self-hosted validator:

 builder.Services.AddCentinel(options =>